thompsoc81/adultswim-expiration/README.md

     }
 ```

 *(Due to time zone calculation issues explained below, treat this like just a "good enough" approximation.
-It is not guaranteed for total accuracy.)*
+It is not guaranteed for total accuracy.
+Don't save your viewing until the last minute on a red day without checking the actual hour it will disappear!)*

 &nbsp;